 Given a smooth function $f: (M, g_M) \rightarrow (\BR^n, g_{\text{std}})$, its tension field has a simple expression, which is where $\Dt_{g_M}$ denotes the Laplace-Beltrami operator.
 Namely, the harmonicity here matches the usual one.

-Given an isometric immersion $\iota: (M, g_M) \hookrightarrow (N, g_N)$, the second fundamental form of $\iota$ is just the second fundamental of $M$ as an immersed submanifold of $N$ (cf. \cite[Chap.
+Given an isometric immersion $\iota: (M, g_M) \hookrightarrow (N, g_N)$, the second fundamental form of $\iota$ is just the second fundamental form of $M$ as an immersed submanifold of $N$ (cf. \cite[Chap.
 1.2.4, p.15]{Xin96}).
 Moreover, it implies that the tension field of $f$ is exactly the mean curvature vector of $M$ in $N$.
 In other words, That $M$ is minimal in $N$ is equivalent to $\iota$ is harmonic in this case.

 There is a composition formula for tension fields.
 Let $M, N, \Bar{N}$ be Riemannian manifolds.
-Suppose that $f: M \rightarrow N$ and $\Bar{f}: N \rightarrow \Bar{N}$ are smooth map.
+Suppose that $f: M \rightarrow N$ and $\Bar{f}: N \rightarrow \Bar{N}$ are smooth maps.
 Then (cf. \cite[Chap.
 1.4.1, p.
 28]{Xin96}).
 Suppose that $\Bar{f}$ is an isometric immersion.
-Combing the discussion in the previous paragraph, we simply write the formula as where $h$ is the second fundamental form of $N$ in $\Bar{N}$.
+Combining the discussion in the previous paragraphs, we simply write the formula as where $h$ is the second fundamental form of $N$ in $\Bar{N}$.